kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 - **Max length (tokens)e** - Set a limit on the number of tokens per model response.
 The API supports a maximum of 4000 tokens shared between the prompt (including system message, examples, message history, and user query) and the model's response.
 One token is roughly four characters for typical English text.

-- **Stop sequencese** - Make responses stop at a desired point, such as the end of a sentence or list.
+- **Stop sequences** - Make responses stop at a desired point, such as the end of a sentence or list.
 Specify up to four sequences where the model will stop generating further tokens in a response.
 The returned text won't contain the stop sequence.

 - **Top probabilities (Top P)e** - Similar to temperature, this controls randomness but uses a different method.
 Lowering Top P narrows the model’s token selection to likelier tokens.
 Increasing Top P lets the model choose from tokens with both high and low likelihood.
 Try adjusting temperature or Top P but not both.